 But it's not the only EDC you'll find in everyday items.

-The endocrine system is a series of ductless glands that secrete hormones directly into the blood to regulate various body functions.
-The glands include:
+The endocrine system is a series of ductless glands that secrete hormones directly into the blood to regulate various bodily functions.
+The glands and the hormones they produce include:

-- gonads – produces sex hormones (oestrogen and testosterone)
+- gonads – produce sex hormones (oestrogen and testosterone)

 Body fat, muscle, heart, liver, intestines and kidneys have secondary endocrine functions and also produce hormones.

 Many substances affect our endocrine systems.
-When ingested, absorbed or inhaled into the body, these substances interfere with the production, action and/or elimination of our naturally present hormones.
+When ingested (in food, for example), absorbed or inhaled into the body, these substances interfere with the production, action and/or elimination of our naturally present hormones.

-BPA may be one of the highest-profile endocrine disruptors, but we're regularly exposed to plenty of others.
+BPA may be one of the highest-profile endocrine disruptors, but we're regularly exposed to plenty of others, including: